 This page features all the latest exhibitions.
 See the talks and workshops pages for information on those forthcoming events.
 Find new publications, interviews and TV coverage and podcasts here.
 For past exhibitions see the specific project pages or biography information.

-Plague Dress in Contagious! at the Rijksmuseum Boerhaave in Leiden
+Plague Dress now on show in Contagious! at the Rijksmuseum Boerhaave in Leiden

-Anna Dumitriu’s Plague Dress will be part of a new exhibition entitled Contagious! at Rijksmuseum Boerhaave, Netherlands.
+Anna Dumitriu’s Plague Dress is part of a major new exhibition entitled Contagious! at Rijksmuseum Boerhaave, Netherlands.
 It is a particularly suitable location for the work as the museum was formerly a ‘Pest House’ for the care of Plague victims and holds van Leeuwenhoek’s microscopes, through which he first saw bacteria, in their collection.
-In a twist of fate, this long planned exhibition opening was delayed due to the COVID-19 Pandemic but the new opening date is planned for 16th July 2020.
+In a twist of fate, this long planned exhibition opening was delayed due to the COVID-19 pandemic but now the exhibition has finally been opened by the King of the Netherlands on 16th July 2020, the exhibition continues until 9th January 2022.
 Check the museum website for visitor information as infection control protocols for visitors will be in place.

 “ArchaeaBot: A Post Climate Change, Post Singularity Life-form” is an underwater robotic installation by Anna Dumitriu and Alex May that explores what ‘life’ might mean in a post-singularity and post-climate change future.
 Based on new research on archaea (a group of unicellular micro-organisms believed to be the oldest form of life on earth adapted to life in extreme conditions) combined with the latest innovations in artificial intelligence and machine learning, the artists have tried to create the ultimate’ species for the end of the world.